louisabricot/devops101/README.md

 ```
 #### Common

 The *common* role's primary purpose is to encapsulate tasks that are common to both *k8s_master* and *k8s_worker*.
+They share two steps: setting up Docker and Kubernetes.

 Rather than replicating the same set of tasks in each individual role, *k8s_master* and *k8s_worker* can simply invoke the *common* role.
 This not only makes the automation process more modular but also enhances maintainability and adaptability.

 ##### Setting up Docker